Axl47/FastCommit/README.md

 1. **Install the extension** from the VS Code Marketplace
 2. **Configure your API key**:
    - Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
-   - Run `QuickCommit: Configure API Key`
+   - Run `FastCommit: Configure API Key`
    - Enter your API key for your preferred provider
 3. **Generate commit messages**:
    - Stage your changes in Git
-   - Click the QuickCommit button in the Source Control panel
+   - Click the FastCommit button in the Source Control panel
-   - Or run `QuickCommit: Generate Commit Message` from Command Palette
+   - Or run `FastCommit: Generate Commit Message` from Command Palette

 ## Supported AI Providers